-- 1 Cash and cash equivalents was lower than expected due to distributing excess cash. - 2 Accounts and notes receivable higher than expeted due to new member financing agreement. - 3 Members' capital distribution higher than expected due to distributing excess cash.
+- 1 Cash and cash equivalents was lower than expected due to distributing excess cash. - 2 Accounts and notes receivable higher than expeted due to new short term member financing agreement and member revolving lines of credit not yet extended. - 3 Notes payable, related party higher than expected due to new related party loan. - 4 Members' capital distribution higher than expected due to distributing excess cash.